mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 For more complex stuff: Open up a clearly understandable issue.
 Best with a minimal and reproducing example.

 * When adding a new plot function that requires more than extracting a part of an existing object and using `reshape`, add a "data generation" function which outputs an object that has an S3 class.
 For example
 `generateLearningCurveData` returns of an object of class `LearningCurveData` (a named list) which can be plotted with `plotLearningCurve`.
 This allows users to create custom plots easily with the "data generation" functions.
+Often it makes sense to put "data generation" and plotting functions in the same file, which is usually named, for example "generateLearningCurve.R".